 We will not be using a textbook in this course.
 All reading materials will be uploaded to Canvas or passed out during class.
-Students are required to check Canvas regularly.
+Students are required to check Canvas regularly, print the readings, and bring them to class.
 Directions on when and where to access specific reading materials will be provided by your professor.